felipebelinassi/gh-actions-experiment/.github/pull_request_template.md

 # Description

-Please describe what this PR is about :)
+Please describe all the magic you did here

 # Type of change